allison-johnson/javascript-recipes-app/notes.md

 Style
 [] Styling of 'add recipe note' buttons
-[] New recipe form like in Toy Tale
 [] Center grid of cards
 [] Play around with existing card templates